 On completion of this unit, students will be able to:

-- Demonstrate generic interpersonal and communication skills used in professional practice.
+a) Demonstrate basic interpersonal and communication skills used in professional practice.

-- Articulate knowledge of self and professional ethics, values, legal and professional boundaries.
+c) Articulate knowledge of self and critically reflect upon own professional development and professional boundaries.

-- Demonstrate understanding of helping relationships, problem-based assessment and crisis intervention planning.
+d) Demonstrate understanding of helping relationship and problem based assessment and crisis intervention planning.

-- Identify strength-based and solution-focused strategies to foster the development of change-orientated strategies towards empowerment outcomes.
+f) Identify strength-based and solution-focus strategies to foster the development of change-orientated strategies towards empowerment outcomes.